Willem3141/navi-tsim/README.md

 ## License

-All the data here is licensed under the CC-BY-SA-NC 3.0 (like [Eana Eltu](https://eanaeltu.learnnavi.org/dicts/NaviData.sql) itself).
+The dictionary data here is licensed under the CC-BY-SA-NC 3.0 (like [Eana Eltu](https://eanaeltu.learnnavi.org/dicts/NaviData.sql) itself).

+The animal drawings in `ayrel` are copyright Eana Unil and should not be distributed further without permission.